kyverno/KDP/proposals/mutate_existing_resources.md

               foo: bar
 ```

-Setting `mutateExisting=false` will mutate existing resources but not incoming resources.
-The default value of `mutateExisting` is set to null.
+Setting `mutateExisting=true` will mutate existing resources.
+Leaving it undefined or setting it to `false` will mutate the incoming resources only.
+The default value is set to `false`.

 4. This example updates the threshold in the configmap upon pod creation.